-Let help you discover if you can cancel your PMI
+Let help you figure out if you can get rid of your PMI

-It's generally inferred that a 20% down payment is accepted when purchasing a home.
-The lender's risk is generally only the remainder between the home value and the sum due on the loan, so the 20% supplies a nice cushion against the charges of foreclosure, selling the home again, and natural value variations in the event a borrower defaults.
+A 20% down payment is usually the standard when purchasing a home.
+Considering the risk for the lender is oftentimes only the difference between the home value and the amount due on the loan, the 20% provides a nice cushion against the expenses of foreclosure, selling the home again, and natural value changesin the event a borrower defaults.

-The market was accepting down payments as low as 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
-A lender is able to endure the increased risk of the small down payment with Private Mortgage Insurance or PMI.
-This supplementary plan guards the lender in case a borrower defaults on the loan and the worth of the property is lower than what is owed on the loan.
+Banks were accepting down payments down to 10, 5 and even 0 percent during the mortgage boom of the last decade.
+How does a lender handle the added risk of the low down payment?
+The answer is Private Mortgage Insurance or PMI.
+PMI covers the lender if a borrower doesn't pay on the loan and the worth of the house is less than what is owed on the loan.

-PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and often isn't even tax deductible.
-Unlike a piggyback loan where the lender absorbs all the deficits, PMI is advantageous for the lender because they secure the money, and they get paid if the borrower defaults.
+PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and often isn't even tax deductible.
+Unlike a piggyback loan where the lender absorbs all the deficits, PMI is advantageous for the lender because they secure the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.